Rorosha/testcloud/README.rst

     testcloud instance list

-Instances can be stopped, started and destroyed as well through this interface.
+Instances can be stopped, started and removed as well through this interface.
 To see a list of options, run:

 .. code:: bash